-We use the Gates Of Prayer prayerbook, and an Oneg Shabbat follows the service.
+We use the Gates Of Prayer prayerbook and booklets created by the Worship committee, and an Oneg Shabbat follows the service.

 The first Friday of each month, September through June, is designated as a Family Shabbat service which is enhanced with the voices of our children's choir.